ucdavis/web-app-template/README.md

 We use OIDC with Microsoft Entra ID (Azure AD) for authentication.
 The auth flow doesn't use any secrets and the settings in `appsettings.*.json` are sufficient for local development.

 When you are ready to get your own, go to [Microsoft Entra ID](https://entra.microsoft.com/) and create a new application registration.
+For local development, set the redirect URL to the origin you actually launch from:

+- `http://localhost:5173/signin-oidc` for the default Vite dev flow
+- `http://localhost:5165/signin-oidc` if you are testing directly against the backend origin
+- `https://localhost:44322/signin-oidc` if you use the default IIS Express profile

-Set the redirect url to `http://localhost:5165/signin-oidc` and check the box for "ID tokens".
+Check the box for "ID tokens".

 You might also want to set the publisher domain to ucdavis.edu and fill in the other general branding info.